konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 obviously, my goal was to have the proofs for $N > 5 \cdot T$ and $T \ge F \ge 0$.

 In addition to that, C1 has absolutely cheated to speed up the proof.
-Look at the assumptions below.
-Unfortunately, I have only a low-resolution screenshot:
+Just look at the assumptions below:

 ```lean